tlaplus/foundation/content/grants/grant-recipients.md

 menuPre = "<i class='fa-fw fas fa-scroll'></i> "
-title = 'TLA+ Foundation Grant Recipients' linkTitle = 'Grant Recipients' description = "Projects funded by the TLA+ Foundation Grant Program." date = 2026-03-02T00:00:00-07:00 draft = false weight = 50
+title = 'TLA+ Foundation Grant Recipients' linkTitle = 'Grant Recipients' description = "The TLA+ Foundation is pleased to announce the projects that have been funded by the TLA+ Foundation Grant Program.
+Grant recipients are selected based on their potential to advance TLA+ technology and benefit the broader community." date = 2026-03-02T00:00:00-07:00 draft = false weight = 50